Best Practices for Setting Up Shop in Your Garage

 When it comes to the darkroom, Darryl has two rules.
 One, make sure it's light-safe.
 Two, make sure it's light-safe.
 (So important, had to say it twice.)
 Make it light-safe by using a yellow lightbulb.

-Nate created his own washout booth out of a laundry sink and storage bin.
-It wasn't pretty, but it did the job.
-They didn't have a drain, but they had a water spigot in the garage.
+Some create their own washout booth out of a laundry sink and storage bin.
+It may not be pretty, but it does the job.
 Improvise and adapt to what space you have and make it work for you.

 TROUBLESHOOTING POTENTIAL ISSUES